Titles are available at the circulation desk. New members are always welcome to any group. Registration is not required, unless noted.

 3rd Tuesday of the month at the Senior Center (28 Medway Branch), 2-3pm

 Registration is required either through the Library or the COA.
+Open to all adults 18+, not just seniors.

 PLEASE NOTE: This program will be held at the Norfolk Senior Center (28 Medway Branch)